DronAce/Js-ArrayBasic/README.md

 ## Learning Goals
 - What is an Array
-- Terminologies
-- Creating An Array
-- Indexing Arrays
+- Creating Arrays
-- Accessing Items in an Array
+- Index & Accessing Items in an Array
-- Adding an Item to an Array
+- Adding Items to an Array
-- Removing an Item from an Array
+- Removing Items from an Array
 - Looping Through an Array

 ## Usage